kyamatek/qmk_firmware/keyboards/re40/keymaps/custom/readme.md

-# The default keymap for re40
+# The custom keymap for re40